EGI-Federation/documentation/content/en/providers/getting-started/joining/new-service/_index.md

 - SO3: Data analytics and scientific tools including AI
 - SO4: Professional support and consultancy
 - SO5: Investigation of a trusted compute platform for sensitive data processing

+> If you want to propose a new service, you should approach your national EGI
+> Council member, or fallback to the [EGI SSB](https://go.egi.eu/ssb).